RichSphinx/RichSphinx.github.io/mobile/android/android13certificates.md

 Before proceeding, be sure to have:
 1. Access to the target Android device (physical or emulated).
 2. Root privileges on the target device.
-3. `adb` and a file manager with root capabilities.
+3. `adb` or a file manager with root capabilities.

 ## Steps to Intercept Encrypted Traffic